Johniereed/PrepScholar-coupon/README.md

 ### PrepScholar SAT Courses

 * 👉 Complete SAT Online Prep: Get a full program with customized study plans and lessons.
-* 👉 PrepScholar Classes for SAT: Get access to live online classes with expert instructors.
+* 👉 PrepScholar Classes for SAT: Get access to live online classes with skilled instructors.
 * 👉 PrepScholar Tutoring for SAT: Gives you one-on-one personalized coaching.
 * 👉 PrepScholar Dual SAT + ACT Course: It covers both SAT & ACT prep in one program.

 ### PrepScholar ACT Courses

 * 👉 Complete ACT Online Prep: Adaptive, self-paced ACT study program.
-* 👉 PrepScholar Classes for the ACT: Access all the live classes with top ACT experts.
+* 👉 PrepScholar Classes for the ACT: Access all the live classes with top ACT masters.
 * 👉 PrepScholar Tutoring for the ACT: Get private and personalized tutoring sessions.
 * 👉 PrepScholar Dual SAT + ACT Course: Prepares students for both tests.